jjmcoconut/amethst/content/Computer Networking.md

 	- Adaptive selection of physical-layer modulation based on channel characteristics.
 	- **Fallback**: If two consecutive frames are not acknowledged (indicating bit errors), the transmission rate decreases.
 	- **Increase**: If 10 consecutive frames are acknowledged, or a timer expires, the transmission rate increases.
-	- **Philosophy**: Similar to TCP’s congestion-control mechanism—probing for higher rates when conditions are good, backing off when errors occur.
-	- **Comparison**: Like a child asking for more until told "Enough!" and then trying again later.
-- **Other Schemes**:
-	- Additional improvements proposed by Kamerman (1997), Holland (2001), Lacage (2004).

 __Power Management__
 - **Importance**: